 2013 Ferrari: qualified 7th finished 2nd

 2014 Ferrari: qualified 5th, finished 4th

-There is no doubt that Fernando Alonso is quick, intelligent and has the winning mentality required to dominate their chosen sport.
-The Spaniard was brilliant in wringing a win out of an uncompetitive Renault or in recent years, dragging a off-the-pace Ferrari to victory on a number of occasions.
+There is no doubt that Fernando Alonso is quick, intelligent and has the winning mentality required to dominate in sport.
+The Spaniard was brilliant in wringing a win out of an uncompetitive Renault or in recent years, dragging an off-the-pace Ferrari to victory on a number of occasions.

 However, after making his debut in 2001, Alonso has been rewarded with just two world titles in 14 seasons – a poor return considering he is perceived as the most complete driver on the grid.
 After five fruitless seasons at Ferrari, where he finished runner up three times, Alonso returned to McLaren in the hope of adding a third title to his successes with Renault in 2005 and 2006.

 The youngest Formula One World Champion before Sebastian Vettel came along, Fernando was the first-ever race-winner in Singapore in 2008.
 He is already a member of an elite group of drivers with 30 victories or more (there are only five).

 Fernando, like many of his compatriots, loves football – he's a big Real Madrid fan.
 He is also a magician: not just in a Formula One car, he actually does conjuring tricks of his own as light relief from the intensity of his work.

 But he could not magic up a miracle for McLaren in 2015 as the team’s problems with its Honda engine left him languishing in the midfield.
 Alonso missed the first race in Australia after suffering concussion during a pre-season crash, and struggled to contain his frustration with McLaren’s problems at times during 2015.

 As he approaches the final years of his career, Alonso needs Honda to improve massively if he is ever going to win the third world title he craves.